Hornwort Facts, Care, Benefits, & Hardiness (Ceratophyllum demersum)

 Is Hornwort Toxic, Poisonous or Invasive?

-Hornwort is considered an invasive and toxic weed in the Australian state of Tasmania and in New Zealand.
+Hornwort is considered an invasive weed in the Australian state of Tasmania and in New Zealand.
 Hornwort’s fast-growing nature has allowed it to outcompete native freshwater flora, and has been a particular nuisance for the area’s hydroelectric water plants.
 For some unknown reason, hornwort grows particularly well in the waterways of New Zealand, and plants in certain areas can reach the height of a 3-story building.

 Will Koi & Pond Fish Eat Hornwort?